EPUAP

-Electronic Platform of Public Administration Services (ePUAP) is a Polish nationwide platform for communication of citizens with public administrations in a uniform and standardized way.
+ePUAP (Electronic Platform of Public Administration Services) is a Polish nationwide platform for communication of citizens with public administrations in a uniform and standardized way.
 Built as part of the ePUAP-WKP project (State Informatization Plan).
 Service providers are public administration units and public institutions (especially entities that perform tasks commissioned by the state).

 The platform provides service providers with technological infrastructure to provide services to citizens (recipients).
 Among the participants of ePUAP there are both central administration units and local governments, including municipal offices.

 Among the services offered by ePUAP is also Profil Zaufany (Trusted Profile), which enables electronic filing with legal effect without the need to use a qualified signature and SAML-based single sign-on mechanism, which enables the same ePUAP account to log on to websites of various service providers.

 The website www.epuap.gov.pl enables defining citizen and businesses service processes, creates channels of access to different systems of public administration and extends the package of public services provided electronically.
 Services available through the ePUAP platform may be accessed at the official website.
 Currently all administration services are available in Polish only.